NatalieWong/phd_thesis_markdown/source/16_appendix_1.md

-# Appendix 1: User Guide of Auto CSV and TFRecord files Generator for TensorFlow Hand Detection Model Training {.unnumbered}
+# Appendix 1: User Guide of Auto Hand Dataset Generator {.unnumbered}

 <!--
 This could be a list of papers by the author for example